CodingBoson/Langton-s-Ant/README.md

 ## Usage

-1. Open `src/index.html` in your browser.
+1. Open `src/index.html` in your browser or visit [Langton's Ant](https://langton-s-ant.pages.dev/).
 2. Use the controls to:
     - Adjust speed with the slider
     - Add more ants with the "Add Ant" button